 Here are few tips for talking with your little one about the preschool violence;

-1. Ensure the kids that Pre-schools are safe place:
+1. Ensure the kids that Pre-schools are the safe place:

-It is important to know your child’s friends and the kids who don’t like your child for some reasons.
+It is important to know your child’s friends and the kids who don’t like your child for some reason.
 Try to resolve their conflicts and make them friends.

 3. Communicate with your child:

 Communicate with your child and listen to his stories with interest.
 Tell him that you are always there for him and he can share anything with you.

 Your toddler is so young to understand these big issues like violence but it is really important to communicate with him as this issue pertains to the society he has to move in.

 If you want to create awareness about pre-school violence to your little one, then give the apposite explanation that is relatable to the child.
 The attention span of kids is really less, so you have to be really specific and clear.
 The communication should not make the kid scared about the preschool.
 Ensure the kid that the home and Child Care Dubai are both safe and secure places where adults are there to protect you every time.

 Give examples of safety practices at preschool like High-resolution cameras, gatekeepers, door locks, teachers monitoring the kids, and many more.